 According to the website, it could be the warmest June to date in certain parts of Italy, with temperatures peaking between Thursday and Friday.

-In Spain, official weather forecasting agency AEMET issued a heatwave alert predicting temperatures as high as 42C in the north-eastern Ebro Valley.
+In Spain news, official weather forecasting agency AEMET issued a heatwave alert predicting temperatures as high as 42C in the north-eastern Ebro Valley.

 In Britain the Met Office said there was a “slight chance” that the country could break the record for the highest June temperature, 35.6C.